 Home Secretary Priti Patel told the BBC that the system is set to "reduce the levels of people coming to the UK with low skills" and to instead "encourage people with the right talent."

-But a major consequence of the system has been preventing European migrants - many of whom have the language skills that UK-based schools, organisations and internationally-operating businesses require - from living and working in the UK as easily as before Brexit.
+But a major consequence of the system has been preventing European migrants - many of whom have the language skills that UK-based schools, organizations and internationally-operating businesses require - from living and working in the UK as easily as before Brexit.

 Anna Bastek, Wolfestone Group CEO and co-founder, commented on why she believes this new system will have a negative impact on the UK economy.
 Although Wolfestone Group will continue to be headquartered in Swansea, Wales, Anna has driven forward a strategy to help protect the Group against the possible negative impact of the new system.